NethServer/ns8-core/docs/development_process.md

 ## Issue tracker

-The NethServer project is hosted on GitHub and is constituted by many git repositories.
+The NethServer project is hosted on GitHub and is constituted by many Git repositories.
 We set one of them to be the issue tracker:

 [https://github.com/NethServer/dev](https://github.com/NethServer/dev)